-Many volunteers give 1 to 2 hours each week to spend in the classroom in additions to extra out of school events.
+Many volunteers give one to two hours each week to spend in the classroom in addition to extra out-of-school events.
 We appreciate any time our volunteers can give, whether it is on a weekly basis or for one or two of our special events.

 Below is listed more information on the different volunteer opportunities.

 During January through May, ELITE high school volunteers spend one to two hours in the classroom each week.
 During this time, volunteers teach the students the ELITE curriculum as well as use their own career experiences to prepare the students for successful employment.
 High School ELITE volunteers may also help with extra activities throughout the spring season such as the ELITE Job Fair, March Madness, ELITE Boot Camp, and the ELITE Retreat.

 During the months of June and July, ELITE serves the Peoria area by volunteering at a variety of summer festivals.
 ELITE groups attend festivals such as Steamboat Days, Heritage Days, and the Heart of Illinois Fair and help enforce ELITE rules and guidelines in order to maintain a fun and family friendly environment.